aprem01/GuideDog/README.md

 ---

-BlindGuide AI was created with the belief that technology should adapt to people, not the other way around.
+GuideDog AI was created with the belief that technology should adapt to people, not the other way around.
 We hope this tool makes a meaningful difference in the daily lives of visually impaired individuals.